-The “blending of powers” has been the choice of parliamentary-monarchies, like Canada, while the “separation of powers” has been the choice of republics like the USA.
+The “blending of powers”, or bundling the three powers in one, has been the choice of parliamentary-monarchies, like Canada, while the “separation of powers”, for checks and balances, has been the choice of republics like the USA.

 This blending of powers concentrates almost unaccountable political authority into the hands of the Prime Minister and his/her appointed Cabinet Ministers.

-These few elected legislators become the executive government.
+About ten percent of elected legislators are selected by the Prime Minister to form the executive government.
 Additionally, this small cadre of politicians assumes the authority to appoint supreme court judges and Senators.

-Potentially, monarchic parliaments as well as republican systems which centralize political power in the hands of a few representatives, become prone to fascism or plutocracy disguised as democracy.
+Potentially, monarchic parliaments which blend and centralize political power in the hands of a few representatives, become prone to fascism or plutocracy disguised as democracy.

 1.6 – Media Influencing Democracy

-Media is an indispensable factor in democracy because rational decision-making comes from a well-informed population.
-Media can be used as an effective tool for factual information, or it can be misused as a tool for propaganda.
+Media can be used as an effective tool for factual information, or it can be misused as a tool for fictitious propaganda.

-Commercial media, owned and operated by a small but wealthy elite, advertises and sponsors their political representatives.
-Once elected, political representatives, indebted to their financiers, inevitably lobby for their sponsors’ agenda.
+Commercial media, owned and operated by a small but wealthy elite, advertises and sponsors propaganda supporting their political views.

 1.7 – Money Influencing Democracy

-Economic interests, hiring advertising experts to manipulate public opinion, have entrenched their narrative as reality.
-They have historically misinformed people by creating the illusion that we are the good people being victimized by an evil enemy; therefore, they argue, it is our humanitarian responsibility to defend ourselves by destroying evil.
+Economic interests, hiring advertising experts to manipulate public opinion, have historically entrenched their narrative as reality.
+They have created an enemy syndrome, the illusion that we are the good people being victimized by an evil enemy; therefore, they argue, it is our humanitarian responsibility to defend ourselves and others by destroying evil.

 1.8 – Democracy by Majority Rule.